axibase/atsd/changelogs/2017_03/README.md

 ### Issue 3680

-The series list now includes a 'Statistics' link to characterize the selected series.
+The series list now includes a **Statistics** link to characterize the selected series.

 The following characteristics are available.